 HERBERT FOUNDATION

-Herbert Foundation is a private foundation for contemporary art in Ghent, founded by Annick and Anton Herbert.
-Their collection and archive focus on the artistic developments of the period around 1968 and 1989.
+Herbert Foundation is Public Utility Foundation for contemporary art in Ghent, established by Annick and Anton Herbert.
+Their art collection and archive focus on the artistic developments in the periods around 1968 and 1989.

-The Herbert Foundation site consists of industrial buildings located at the Raas van Gaverestraat and Coupure Links and offers more than 6,000 m² of exhibition space.
+The site of Herbert Foundation comprises industrial buildings located on Raas van Gaverestraat and the Coupure Links that offer more than 6,000 m² of exhibition space.

 THE COLLECTION HERBERT

-The purchase of Carl Andre’s 64 Lead Square (1969) in 1973 marks the starting point of Anton and Annick Herbert’s collection.
-Over the next 30 years, they expanded their collection and archive, with a focus on around fifty international artists.
-“We could not ‘not’ collect,” they say, “interest in contemporary art and collecting has always been an intertwining process for us.”
+In 1973, the purchase of Carl Andre’s 64 Lead Square (1969) marked the beginning of Anton and Annick Herbert’s collection and archive.
+Over the next thirty years, it expanded to include the work of some fifty international artists.
+“We couldn’t not collect it”, they said, “our interest in contemporary art and collecting has always been an intertwined process.”

-The three decades spanning their collection are characterized by major social shifts.
-After the 1960s and 1970s, with the student uprising of May 1968 reflecting a utopian world vision, the fall of the Berlin Wall in 1989 represents a historical fault line.
+The collection spans three decades of profound social change.
+After the years 1960 and 1970, when the student uprising of May 1968 reflected a utopian world view, the fall of the Berlin Wall in 1989 served as a historical fault line.

 Two generations

-Within the group of artists who are part of the collection, two generations can be distinguished.
-The former include artists such as Marcel Broodthaers, Bruce Nauman, Daniel Buren, Carl Andre, Sol LeWitt, Donald Judd, Gilbert & George, Gerhard Richter, Dan Graham, Jan Dibbets, Luciano Fabro and Mario Merz.
-The second generation, which will be part of the collection from the 1980s onwards, includes Thomas Schütte, Reinhard Mucha, Jan Vercruysse, Didier Vermeiren, Franz West, Mike Kelley, Martin Kippenberger and Heimo Zobernig.
-By bringing both generations together, the collection forms a subjective time document that highlights both their contradictions and similarities.
+Two generations of artists can be distinguished within the collection.
+The first includes figures such as Marcel Broodthaers, Bruce Nauman, Daniel Buren, Carl Andre, Sol LeWitt, Donald Judd, Gilbert & George, Gerhard Richter, Dan Graham, Jan Dibbets, Luciano Fabro and Mario Merz.
+The second generation, which became part of the collection from the 1980s onwards, includes Thomas Schütte, Reinhard Mucha, Jan Vercruysse, Didier Vermeiren, Franz West, Mike Kelley, Martin Kippenberger and Heimo Zobernig, amongst others.
+By bringing the two generations together, the collection forms a subjective historical resource that highlights both their contradictions and their similarities.

 Ensembles

-Annick and Anton’s collection focuses on artists belonging to the Concept movement, Minimal Art, Arte Povera, Land Art and the 1980s – 1990s.
-The collection does not aim to present an art historical overview, but brings together high-quality ensembles with key works.
-The Herbert collection is therefore one of the most coherent international collections for this period.
+Annick and Anton’s collection focuses on Conceptual art, Minimalism, Arte Povera, Land Art and the period 1980-1990.
+Rather than pursuing an art historical overview, the aim is to combine high-quality ensembles with key works.
+The Herbert collection is thus one of the most coherent international collections of works from this period.

 Contact with the artist

-The basis of the collection is personal contact with the artist.
-The conversations and discussions that result from this strengthen the Herberts’ feeling with their own generation and the society surrounding them.
-They share this way of collecting with Tony Herbert (1902 – 1959), Anton’s father, who compiled one of the most important collections of Flemish Expressionism.
+Personal contact with the artist underpins the collection.
+These conversations and discussions strengthened the Herberts’ connection with their own generation and the society around them.
+They shared this method of collecting with Tony Herbert (1902-1959), Anton’s father, who assembled one of the most important collections of Flemish Expressionism.

 The archive

-In line with the collection, an extensive archive has been developed over the years, now containing more than 30,000 items.
-The archive includes a wide range of documents: letters, drawings, editions, rare artist books, exhibition catalogues and publications, magazines, invitation cards, posters, photographs, audio and video.
-The archive is not a closed entity, but is actively supplemented with new documents through purchases and donations.
+An archive was also assembled around the collection.
+This repository, which now contains over 30,000 artefacts, includes a wide range of documents: letters, drawings, editions, rare artists’ books, exhibition catalogues and publications, magazines, invitation cards, posters, photos, and audio and video recordings.
+The archive is not a closed entity and is actively augmented with new documents via purchases and donations.

 The buildings